Skip to main content

 Configure Rift Service

-Once you have configured the machine for either [Docker], [VM] or Bare Metal (coming soon) rental - install and configure Rift system service.
+Once you have configured the machine for either [Docker], [VM] or Bare Metal rental - install and configure Rift system service.

 Sign Up & Activate the Account